sharon-kathambi/strawberry-dips-react-website/README.md

 # Travelocity App
 This project was bootstrapped with Create React App

-#{Travelocity App}
 {The application helps the user find and book a travel experience of their choice }, {2022}
 By {Sharon Mwenda}

-Description
+# Description
 {This application provides a list of travel destinations and packages for a user who would like to book a trip through the app. }

-Setup/Installation Requirements
+# Setup/Installation Requirements

 Repository link for the API
 https://github.com/sharon-kathambi/json-server-template

-Technologies Used
+# Technologies Used
 {This web App uses

 HTML